mintic-ai/ephemeral/docs/guides/adding-services.md

 # Service Development Guide

-This guide provides comprehensive instructions for creating new services in the Docker On-Demand system, including architecture patterns, dependency injection, testing strategies, and integration examples.
+This guide provides comprehensive instructions for creating new services in the Ephemeral system, including architecture patterns, dependency injection, testing strategies, and integration examples.

 ## Service Architecture Overview

-The Docker On-Demand system follows a service-oriented architecture where each service has specific responsibilities and well-defined interfaces.
+The Ephemeral system follows a service-oriented architecture where each service has specific responsibilities and well-defined interfaces.
 Services are designed to be:

 - **Single Responsibility**: Each service handles one specific domain
 - **Loosely Coupled**: Services depend on interfaces, not concrete implementations